DevIsko-Hackathon/tagump.ai/README.md

 ## ❗ Problem Statement

 Many job seekers such as fresh graduates struggle to become job-ready due to the lack of guidance and resources in preparing for their desired careers.
 As a result, they often struggle to find employment or end up in positions that are not aligned with their career goals.
 This leads to a high turnover rate and a workforce that is not fully utilized, ultimately contributing to the global issue of unemployment and underemployment.
-The app, Tagump.ai, aims to address this problem by providing personalized guidance to help job seekers become job-ready and find positions that are aligned with their career goals.
+The app, tagumpAI, aims to address this problem by providing personalized guidance to help job seekers become job-ready and find positions that are aligned with their career goals.

 ## 👷 Community